Real Confessions

-Real Confessions formerly known as Star Confessions, is a Philippine drama anthology television series hosted by Cristy Fermin and aired on TV5 every Saturday after Regal Shocker.
+Real Confessions is a Philippine television drama anthology series broadcast by TV5.
+Hosted by Cristy Fermin, it aired from November 5, 2011 to February 11, 2012, replacing Sugo Mga Kapatid and was replaced by Super Sine Prime.

 It features life stories of ordinary Filipino's, same format as Maalaala Mo Kaya from the rival network on ABS-CBN except of the one-on-one interview of the story holder with Cristy Fermin.
 It was formerly known as Star Confessions which features life stories of local celebrities.
-It premiered on November 5, 2011 with the episode "Sulat sa Langit" starring Gelli de Belen and Wendell Ramos.
+The first episode on November 5, 2011, with the episode "Sulat sa Langit" starring Gelli de Belen and Wendell Ramos.

 The show recently won the Best Theme Song Award on the 2011 Asian TV Awards for its themesong Ito Ang Buhay Ko composed by Boy Christopher Ramos.